irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Gas Overload https://pd2builder.netlify.app/?s=1000wp00oB1Q0-810-615G&p=d&a=6&t=j&d=0
 Comes with 2 extra skill points which you should spend however you wish.
 Gas spam.
 You will cycle your Viper grenades, underbarrel gas, and secondary grenade launcher with gas.
-This is the ultimate war crime build, and it wasn't even specifically made because it's funny, but because gas grenades have extremely low ammo pick up, so even with this set up, it could still be a challenge to keep at least 1 gas cloud afloat.
-And you want to keep it up, to maintain maxed maniac stacks indefinitely.
+This is the ultimate war crime build, and it wasn't even specifically made because it's funny, but because gas grenades are extremely affective area denial tool, and are also a huge help for keeping up maniac stacks.
+Gas weapons have extremely low ammo pick up, so even with this set up, it could still be a challenge to keep at least 1 gas cloud afloat, and you want to keep it up, to maintain maxed maniac stacks.
 Use primary AR to land kills on stunned enemies with easy headshots.
 Weapons to use:
 Specifically little friend 7.62 assault rifle with gas grenades for the underbarrel.
 Can be replaced by KETCHNOV Byk-1 AR with gas underbarrel, but it's a slightly worse option.
 Use any secondary grenade launcher with gas grenades.
 Use viper grenade throwable.
 Cycle those 3.
 Use 75 melee against bulldozers.